Course Catalog » Implementation Science 247

 School: Graduate Division

-Course Description: This course surveys a range of translational tools at the health care system level that you can use to promote the adoption of evidence-based medicine by providers and delivery systems.
-Learn strategies for change in the broader context of sociological theories of organizational behavior and policy implementation.
-Focus your learning on translational tools that can be used by stakeholders outside of health care organizations to promote the adoption of clinical innovations within organizations.
+Course Description: This course surveys a range of translational tools at the health care system level to promote the adoption of evidence-based medicine by providers and delivery systems.
+You will learn strategies for change in the broader context of sociological theories of organizational behavior and policy implementation.
+You will also focus your learning on translational tools used by stakeholders outside of health care organizations to promote the adoption of clinical innovations within organizations.

 Prerequisites: Experience working/volunteering within an organization.
 Ideally, this will be a healthcare organization you work in now or if not, then in the past.

-Restrictions: Enrollment is not permitted if IMS 247/EPI 247 has been taken and passed.
+Restrictions: Enrollment is not permitted if MPLMT SCI 247 or EPIDEMIOL 247 has been taken and passed.

 Instructor of Record: L. Schmidt